I had mixed feelings when I wrote my first Qmee review. Almost a year later, I’m rather more positive. I’ll get onto why in a minute.

 Qmee is an online service that allows you to earn a modest amount of money online from a combination of searching, shopping, and taking surveys.
 It’s something you may wish to consider as a “side gig” if you want to earn some extra cash.

 To be completely honest, I set myself up to dislike Qmee, and I DO dislike some elements of it, which I discuss below.
-However, since I’ve had it installed, it’s slowly started to charm me.
-I originally intended to remove it from my computer as soon as I’d finished this Qmee review.
-Now I’m tempted to keep using it.
+However, one I had it installed, it’s slowly started to charm me.
+I originally intended to remove it from my computer as soon as I’d finished my first Qmee review.
+Suffice to say it’s still installed months later, and gradually making me a bit of side income.

 How does Qmee work?